Home » News & Insights » Why should airlines care about offer and order management?

-Here, we demonstrate how Sabre and IATA’s shared vision for rich offers supported by ONE Order fulfillment will free airlines from the constraints imposed by today’s standards and systems.
-Instead, airlines will be able to sell and service a wide range of new and personalized NDC-enabled offers to drive incremental revenue while adding value for their customers.
-When combined with the cost savings and service level enhancements that can be realized through more efficient management of orders (with ONE Order), the business case for change becomes unquestionable.
+Sabre and IATA’s shared vision for rich offers supported by ONE Order fulfillment will free airlines from the constraints imposed by today’s standards and systems.
+Here, we demonstrate how offer-and order-based retailing will enable airlines to sell and service a wide range of personalized offers to drive incremental revenue and add value for their customers.

 What are offers and orders?